Kyriosity/read-write/README+/software/tests/asDrive/README.md

-# Software &mdash; Test &mdash; as Drive
+# Software &mdash; Tests as/for Drive

-The idea to write tests not only postfactum to validate programs but prior to guide their creation can be rooted back to 1950s when high level languages emerged.<sup>👴</sup>
+The idea to write tests not only postfactum to validate programs but prior to guiding their creation can be rooted back to the 1950s when high-level languages emerged.<sup>👴</sup>

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>👴</sup> <sub>One of the best summaries is in [You won't believe how old TDD is](https://arialdomartini.wordpress.com/2012/07/20/you-wont-believe-how-old-tdd-is/)<sup>🔗</sup>.</sub>